We analyzed over 5000 articles with Text to Speech audio versions and studied their impact on user engagement.

-Bloomberg on the other hand are offering Text to Speech versions of every article!
+Bloomberg on the other hand is offering Text to Speech versions of every article!
 They introduced it as an in-app feature but now they’ve added it to their website as well.

-According to Julia Beizer, global chief product officer, the adoption started off slow, particularly on mobile web, and shortly after launch, people were listening to two and a half stories on average per app session.
-Now, this has increased to six stories and has become the second-most popular media type on the app (behind live TV).
+According to Julia Beizer, the global chief product officer, the adoption started off slow.
+Particularly on the mobile web, and shortly after launch, people were listening to two and a half stories on average per app session.
+Now, this has increased to six stories and has become the second-most popular media type on the app

-We believe it’s not just news and journalism that can benefit from audio but other industries as well because out of the 5000 articles we analyzed, more than 90% were blogs and publications.
+We believe it’s not just news and journalism that can benefit from audio but other industries as well.
+Around 5000 articles we analyzed, more than 90% were blogs and publications.

 Creating Audio Articles with Text to Speech

 We at Play.ht believe that audio articles are poised to become a big channel for content consumption.
-And among the various ways that can used to create audio articles, we believe that Text to Speech will be a predominant one because it’s the only viable solution that can be used to generate audio on demand and at scale.
+And among the various ways that can be used to create audio articles, we believe that Text to Speech will be a predominant one because it’s the only viable solution that can be used to generate audio on-demand and at scale.

-But implementing Text to Speech on a blog or a website can be quite challenging as it requires technical knowledge to use the APIs, host, embed and add analytics to the audio.
+But implementing Text to Speech on a blog or a website can be quite challenging as it requires technical knowledge to use the TTS APIs, host, embed, and add analytics to the audio.

 That’s where Play.ht comes in.
 Our main goal is to remove any technical constraints that come with implementing Text to Speech and make creating audio articles a seamless process for any non-technical person.
 Our products make it super easy to convert articles to audio using multiple Text to Speech voices that we have aggregated from different providers and made them available with easy to use plugins for WordPress, Medium and other websites.